GeoNode/documentation/advanced/contrib/subsites/index.rst

 Subsite specific:

 Let the developer define a specific set of templates that are going to be used only for a specific subsite.
-The template are rendered only when the subsite is called.
+The templates are rendered only when the subsite is called.

 Subsite common:

-Let the developer define a common templates used by **ALL** the subsites.
-This templates are ignored by the default geonode instance, but will have an effect only in the subsites.
+Let the developer define a common template used by **ALL** the subsites.
+These templates are ignored by the default geonode instance but will have an effect only in the subsites.

-But how this templates are rendered?
+But how these templates are rendered?

-The backend follow this logic to render the templates follwoing this order:
+The backend follows this logic to render the templates following this order:

 1. subsite specific template
 2. common subsite template
 3. geonode project override
-4. default geonode deplate
+4. default geonode deplete

-To let this works, is required that all the new views will use the custom ``subsite_render`` function and not the django defalt ``render`` function
+To let this work, is required that all the new views will use the custom ``subsite_render`` function and not the django default ``render`` function

 For example: